Stackclash/5e-vault/Dave37/DM Tools/Falling Calculator.md

 > DC | `VIEW[round(sqrt(10*{fall_dmg}), 0)]`
 > **Prone?** | **`VIEW[{dex_save} >= round(sqrt(10*{fall_dmg}), 0) ?
 "No" : "Yes"]`**

 Even when a creature unwillingly falls, they might be able to use some of the momentum to get back up standing at the end of their fall.
-To determine if the creature is prone, roll a Dexterity Saving Throw against the square of 10 times the fall damage taken.
+To determine if the creature ends its fall prone, roll a Dexterity Saving Throw against the square of 10 times the fall damage taken.
 On a success, the creature is not prone.
 On a failure, the creature is [[prone]].